 To further explore the interaction of the QBO and ENSO, we first investigate whether aspects of the QBO are influenced by ENSO events.
 This relationship could be a real possibility since the intrinsic mechanism of the QBO involves tropical waves that are generated within the troposphere.
 Schirber (2015) found in a GCM that under El Niño conditions tropospheric wave activity increases and accelerates the downward propagation speed of the QBO westerly phase.
-However, the analysis by Serva et al. (2020) shows that only models with relatively high horizontal resolution can reproduce the observed ENSO effects on the QBO amplitude while several models, including the UM, show no impact of ENSO on the QBO.
+However, the analysis by Serva et al. (2020) shows that only models with relatively high horizontal resolution can reproduce the observed ENSO effects on the QBO amplitude, although with weaker impacts than observed, while several models, including the MOHC UM, show no impact of ENSO on the QBO.